Harry’s wounded hero marine: Don’t deport Afghan pilot who fought with UK forces

 A former marine commando hailed a hero by Prince Harry has backed our campaign to grant asylum to an Afghan war pilot facing deportation to Rwanda.

-Ben McBean, who became a double amputee after being critically injuried on a 2008 tour in Afghanistan, said he couldn’t see why “anyone would have an issue” with Afghan veterans being given a new home in Britain.
+Ben McBean, who became a double amputee after being critically injured on a 2008 tour in Afghanistan, said he couldn’t see why “anyone would have an issue” with Afghan veterans being given a new home in Britain.

 The Independent wants the government to allow the pilot – who arrived on a small boat after he was unable to find a safe legal route – to remain in the UK.
 He has been threatened with removal to Rwanda and is desperate that his young family are brought to safety from the Taliban.